There are two types of driver licences:

 Please return your completed renewal forms by:

-- posting or delivering them to: Licensing, Environmental and Regulatory Services, Woodgreen, New Yatt Road, Witney, OX28 1NB
+- post or delivery to: Licensing, Environmental and Regulatory Services, Woodgreen, New Yatt Road, Witney, OX28 1NB

 Immigration Act 2016 - proof of right to work